abyanjan/Toxic-Comment-Classification/README.md

 -As a multi-label classification task, different appraoches are applied to solving the problem.
 - For text vectorization, bag of words and word embeddings are applied

+The blog post written for the project can be viewed at https://ajay-byan.medium.com/toxic-comments-classification-8d8a9a9b99e6

 **Modeling Approaches**
 - Binary Relevance
 - Classifier Chain